bertars/Thesis/experiment-runner/examples/sockshop/README.md

 ## Results

-The results are generated in the `examples/sockshop/experiments` folder.
+The data collected during this experiment will be stored in the `vuDevOps/data_collection/sockshop-data` folder.